Four fire engines sent to tackle blaze at north-east home - Evening Express

 Two fire engines were initially sent, with a further two requested.

-A spokeswoman said: “The fire is in the loft space of a two-storey building.
+A spokeswoman said: “The fire was in the loft space of a two-storey building.

 “We sent out two appliances and then requested for a further two to assist.